 “Sure, but it’s not like manipulating wind.
 I might get it wrong!”

 “What happens if you get it wrong?”

 “Well, no pressure, but don’t get it wrong then.”

 “Okay, the download is finished.
 My BMI is just checking to see if it’s complete.”

 “How long will that take?”
 I asked that question because at that moment I saw a Stilla come down onto the ledge we were on before.
 Outside the windows.

 “Oh, well, I am unsure we have two minutes.
 Check outside!”

 “Oh, Bumhead!”
-As Periclum said that I saw his weapon become visible and then he fired it at the Stilla.
+As Periclum said that, I saw his weapon become visible and then he fired it at the Stilla.
 It launched the Stilla backwards off the ledge and fell to what seemed like its death.
-“Lets sit down for a moment” I heard Periclum say.
+“Lets sit down for a moment,” I heard Periclum say.
 “Actually, lie down!”
 I laid on the floor, not sure what to expect.
 I began hearing wind and I could see the environment disintegrate outside.
-There was no more sky, the ceiling began coming away.
-Concrete walls appeared with large EMC turrets attached to them.
+The ceiling began disintegrating, revealing EMC turrets blasting instead of sky.
+Concrete walls appeared all around us, with large EMC turrets attached to them.
 Wind and dust picked up around, and I could feel a slight shudder in the building we were in.

 “Oh, no!”
-I heard Periclum say just as the floor fell.
-I must had hit my head hard because I blacked out.
+I heard Periclum say just as the floor fell and I felt myself slide.
+Then I must have hit my head hard because I blacked out.